dnhansen/maths-resources/README.md

     Note however that Bauer's Radon measures are *inner* regular instead of *outer* regular.
 See my notes on Schwartz' *Radon Measures on Arbitrary Topological Spaces and Cylindrical Measures* below.

 2. Cohn, *Measure Theory*.
 As with Bauer above I haven't read much of this book, but it seems a quite popular introduction to the subject.
+Some highlights:

+    - Chapter 4 on signed and complex measures is excellent, much preferrable to e.g. Folland's approach, though I do prefer Folland's treatment of functions of bounded variation.
-The chapter on Polish spaces is particularly nice.
+    - Chapter 8 on Polish spaces is a great introduction to the subject.
+    - Section 10.6 on construction of probability measures (including the Kolmogorov consistency theorem) is a good supplement to Folland and Bauer (see [below](#probability-theory) for the latter) who all take different approaches.

 3. Folland, *Real Analysis*.
 Perhaps not the best *introduction* to measure and integration theory, but it is great as a second book on the subject.
 Some chapters are certainly better than others:

     - Chapter 1, Measures: Skip the results on products of $\sigma$-algebras and see instead [these notes](https://github.com/dnhansen/topology-measure-theory-notes).
 Many results on e.g. outer measures are fairly obvious geometrically.
     - Chapter 2, Integration: For convergence in measure, see instead [these notes](https://github.com/dnhansen/math-analysis).
-    - Chapter 3, Signed Measures and Differentiation: §§3.4-5 on differentiation and functions of bounded variation can be skipped on first reading.
-See [this question](https://math.stackexchange.com/questions/3806610/folland-complex-measures-total-variation-definition) on StackExchange about the total variation of complex measures.
+    - Chapter 3, Signed Measures and Differentiation: §§3.4-5 on differentiation and functions of bounded variation can be skipped on first reading, though they really are fundamental topics.
+See [this question](https://math.stackexchange.com/questions/3806610/folland-complex-measures-total-variation-definition) on StackExchange about the total variation of complex measures, though as mentioned above I prefer Cohn's treatment.
     - Chapter 4, Point Set Topology: For nets (and filters) and Tychonoff's theorem, see instead [these notes](https://github.com/dnhansen/topology-nets-filters).
-Arzelà-Ascoli can be skipped, and so can §4.8 about embeddings in cubes.
+Arzelà-Ascoli can be skipped on first reading, and so can §4.8 about embeddings in cubes.
     - Chapter 5, Elements of Functional Analysis: For more on topological vector spaces, see [these notes](https://github.com/dnhansen/topological-groups).
     - Chapter 6, $L^p$ Spaces: For completeness, see [these notes](https://github.com/dnhansen/math-analysis). §6.2 on duality can be skipped if the proof of Minkowski's inequality for integrals is replaced by the proof I give in [these notes](https://github.com/dnhansen/folland-real-analysis) (this proof mimics the usual proof of Minkowski's inequality).
-Apart from this inequality, §§6.3-5 can be skipped on a first reading.
+Apart from this inequality, §§6.3-5 can be skipped on a first reading, though ideally take note of the Riesz-Thorin interpolation theorem since it is an important tool in e.g. Fourier analysis (the [Wikipedia page](https://en.wikipedia.org/wiki/Riesz%E2%80%93Thorin_theorem) has a nice geometric interpretation of part of the theorem).
-    - Chapter 7, Radon Measures: §7.4 on products of Radon measures can be skipped on a first reading.
+    - Chapter 7, Radon Measures: §7.4 on products of Radon measures can be skipped on a first reading, though note that they are used in e.g. harmonic analysis.
-    - Chapter 8, Elements of Fourier Analysis: §§8.4-7 can be skipped on a first reading.
-See [these notes](https://github.com/dnhansen/folland-real-analysis) for a proof of the Plancherel theorem that does not use the Schwartz space.
+    - Chapter 8, Elements of Fourier Analysis: See [these notes](https://github.com/dnhansen/folland-real-analysis) for a proof of the Plancherel theorem that does not use the Schwartz space.
+While §8.4 is fairly technical and can be skipped, §8.5 is central and uses only the basic results on functions of bounded variation.
+The material in §8.6 is probably covered better elsewhere (e.g. in Bauer).
     - Chapter 9, Elements of Distribution Theory: See [these notes](https://github.com/dnhansen/folland-real-analysis) for a proof of the fundamental lemma of the calculus of variations that does not use the theory of differentiation.

     Some issues I have with the book: Folland doesn't assume any knowledge of topological spaces, so many theorems in the first half of the book are stated for metric spaces even though they generalise immediately.
 Some of the proofs are also less than clear for this reason.
 A few theorems are also proven in less than full generality, even though they would be no less difficult to state or prove more generally.
 So keep your eye out, and if it seems like something can be generalised, it probably can.